ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

   - \usepackage{ulem}
   - \renewcommand{\descriptionlabel}[1]{\hspace{\labelsep}\textbf{\uline{#1}}}
 ---
+## Ontology by stipulation

-## 1.1 Clarification of Terms
+### 1.1 Clarification of Terms

 Definition TCI(truth-conditionally indiscernable)
-: If L1 and L2 have the same sentences and any sentence, relative to any context of utterance, has the same truth value in L1 and L2, then L1 and L2 are *truth-conditionally indiscernable*.
+: If L1 and L2 have the same sentences and any sentence, relative to any context of utterance, has the same truth condition in L1 and L2, then L1 and L2 are *truth-conditionally indiscernable*.

 Definition RI(Referentially indiscernable)
 : For any expression E in L1 and L2, if E have the same intention in L1 and L2 (i.e. the same referent in any possible world), then L1 and L2 are *referentially indiscernable*.